jankaszel/hyperwell-thesis/chapters/study.md

 One modality of such a virtual space is video conferencing.
 As @hunyadi2016 notes, scheduling meetings online---with local and remote colleagues alike---has had an enormous impact on interdisciplinary collaboration in the Digital Humanities.
 In some academic Digital Humanities communities, video conferencing facilitated holding international events and local plenary discussions alike with little effort to great effect: Students could interact with internationally acclaimed researchers, and regular remote meetings emerged quickly.

 Remote collaboration does not end with video conferencing, however.
-As workplaces can be understood as a collection of tools for particular tasks of work---physical or virtual---, video conferencing does not allow for using actual tools collaboratively.
-By transmitting changes on a collaborative piece of work and respective tools, progress can be achieved remotely in a shared workspace between colleagues [@dourish1992; @schwartz1998]. @tang1991 outline the modalities of a collectively shared workspace: _TODO_. @dourish1992 highlights further prospects of shared workspaces that are being accessed by colleagues remotely. _TODO_(expand on @dourish1992 insights).
+As workplaces can be understood as a collection of tools for particular tasks of work---physical or virtual---video conferencing does not facilitate the use collaborative use of actual tools.
+By transmitting changes on a collaborative piece of work and the state of the respective tools, progress can be achieved remotely in a shared workspace between colleagues [@dourish1992; @schwartz1998]. @tang1991 outline the modalities of a collectively shared workspace: _TODO_.
+Focusing on remote environments, @dourish1992 highlight further prospects of shared workspaces that are being accessed by colleagues remotely. _TODO_(expand on @dourish1992 insights).
 With the positive feedback on meetings held remotely in academia, this leaves us with many possible benefits of real-time collaborative applications.

 _TODO:_ Reason to do this study: What are the prospects of real-time collaboration in the Digital Humanities?
 What's about the state of the art of digital collaboration environments [@kleppmann2019]?